Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The 1500 softwares are installed at the initial update.

-One big difference is that the internet sites of any choices are opened immediately for Debian, while the number of internet closed sites including fftw3 and else are so many for AlmaLinux
+One big difference is that the internet sites of any choices are opened immediately for Debian, while the numbers of closed internet sites including fftw3 and similar are so many in AlmaLinux
 .

 The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] are tested